PrestaShop/open-source/readme.md

 Hello,

+This repository aims to improve the overall maturity of the PrestaShop open source project.

+It contains:
-This repository contains source code and content for www.prestashop-project.org
+- source code and content for www.prestashop-project.org
+- materials about the open source project evolution

 # The Dashboard